List of Pacific typhoons before 1850: China (Song Dynasty)

-Japan
+Japan (Nippon)

 A typhoon struck the Kumano Region (the southern portion of Wakayama and Mie Prefectures) and destroyed swaths of woodland on September 8, 473 AD.
 This is one of, if not the, earliest recorded instance of an individual typhoon in Japanese history.
 While earlier records (e.g., during the reigns of Emperors Jimmu and Keikō) do depict similar storm events, the emperors themselves are largely considered to be legendary figures and their records unreliable.

 In 701, typhoons and locust swarms devastated harvests across Japan.
 A typhoon in October 753 killed at least 560 people in Settsu Province.
 A typhoon in September 759 lashed Kyushu with strong winds, destroying houses and government buildings.
 Several typhoons struck Japan and damaged rice crops in the early 770s.
 A typhoon affected the Tōkai region, particularly the provinces of Ise, Mino, and Owari in September 775.
 A typhoon caused floods in Chikugo Province in September 796.
 A powerful typhoon struck Settsu Province in September 817, producing storm surges in Osaka Bay, which killed 220 people.
 A typhoon struck Kyoto in August 819, June 836, and July 847.
 A likely typhoon caused severe flooding along the Yodo River around Osaka in September 848.
 A typhoon affected Kyoto in June 850.
 A powerful typhoon struck Kyushu in June 858, razing buildings to the ground and decimating crops.
 A typhoon hit Kyoto in July 859.
 Two typhoons struck the Kinki region in August and October 860.
 A typhoon struck Kyoto in July 865.
 A strong typhoon impacted Higo Province in August 869, causing extensive damage and loss of life.
 A typhoon in October 874 caused the Kamo and Katsura Rivers to overflow and wreaked havoc across the Kyoto area.
 A typhoon affected Kyoto in August 875, July 899, and June 910.
 A typhoon struck Japan in September 913.
 A typhoon hit Kyoto in June 916.
 A powerful typhoon rolled through central Japan in September 944.
 A typhoon struck Kyoto in July 947, July 957, and August 961.
 A typhoon affected Nara and surrounding regions in October 962.
 A typhoon struck Kyoto in July 966.
 An early-season typhoon struck Kyoto in June 973.
 A typhoon affected Kyoto in July 976.
 A destructive typhoon struck Kii Province in October 988.
 (Note: "Eien 2, 13th day of the eighth month" (永延2年8月13日), which corresponds to 1 October 988 (Gregorian) or 26 September 988 (Julian).
 One of the sources has a typographical error and states the date as "Eien 2, 31st day of the eighth month" (永延2年8月31日), which does not exist (the eighth month of Eien 2 (988) has only 30 days).)